tqa24/coursera-tool/README.md

 - [☕ Buy me a coffee](https://buymeacoffee.com/pear104)

 > Every kind gesture, whether a coffee or a kind comment, keeps this project alive and evolving.
 Thank you!

+## 🐞 Report an Issue

+If you encounter a bug, have a suggestion, or want to request a new feature, please open an issue on GitHub or DM [me](https://www.facebook.com/profile.php?id=100074006097767)

 ---